-This course aims to advance students' literal and critical reading comprehension skills.
+This course aims to advance students' literal and critical reading comprehension skills to help them prepare for Canadian college and university.
 Various college-level reading selections, as well as novels, will be provided to help students develop effective reading and clear thinking skills.